surniaulula/wpsso-rrssb/readme.txt

 == Upgrade Notice ==

-= 7.0.0-dev.5 =
+= 7.0.0-dev.6 =

-(2021/09/04) Removed the "Append Hashtags" option from all buttons except for Twitter.
+(2021/09/05) Added "UTM Medium" and "UTM Source" options.
+Removed the "Append Hashtags" option from all buttons except for Twitter.

 = 6.0.0 =